Hiring for the Future: 7 Key Competencies Employees Need for the New World of Work

 7. Change Orientation

-The rise of digitalization and automation affects not only job requirements but also organizational structures and market needs.
+The rise of digitalization and automation affects not only job requirements but also organizational structures and labor market needs.
 Workers who can adopt a positive mindset toward these changes in their tasks, skill requirements, and organization structures are more likely to succeed.
 These changes will be challenging but will also present opportunities for individuals to develop new skills and take on different responsibilities.

 Predicting the future is always difficult, and the dramatic outcomes of the last year have certainly shown us that.
 None of us can be exactly sure what the future will bring.
 However, the world of work will continue to be fluid, disruptive, and fast-paced.
 These seven key competencies will arm individuals with the key skills they need to respond positively to rapid change, complexity, digitalization, and hybrid work, among other trends.